Axis ticks#

 Locators and Formatters#

-Manually setting the ticks as above works well for specific final plots, but does not adapt as the user interacts with the axes.
+Manually setting the ticks as above works well for specific final plots, but does not adapt as the user interacts with the Axes.
 At a lower level, Matplotlib has Locators that are meant to automatically choose ticks depending on the current view limits of the axis, and Formatters that are meant to format the tick labels automatically.

 The full list of locators provided by Matplotlib are listed at Tick locating, and the formatters at Tick formatting.